fogus/spiel/pyramidenspiel/flibbertigibbet/README.markdown

 Turns
 =====

 On each turn the player to move is allocated a certain number of movement points as currently shown on the top of the die.
 The first player of the game will always get 1-point of movement.
-Movement points are spent by moving pyramids, each costing the following to move 1-square orthogonally from where they sit:
+Movement points are spent by moving pyramids and all points must be spent on each turn.

+Pyramids cost the following to move 1-square orthogonally from where they sit:

  1. Small pyramid
  2. Medium pyramid